210823-Enterprise/NotBad-P1/README.md

 ## License

-This project uses the following license: [GNU Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project uses the MIT License.